Global Graphics

-Global Graphics PLC is known for its digital printing and document technology including the Harlequin and Jaws RIPs and the gDoc digital document software.
-The Company supplies its software under license to Original Equipment Manufacturers and software vendors who build products around it.
-Today it is primarily used in the Digital Front Ends of new generation digital and inkjet production presses and in desktop and mobile productivity software products.
-The Company has a large share of the photobook and newspaper markets.
+Global Graphics PLC was a software company known for its digital printing and document technology including the Harlequin and Jaws RIPs and the gDoc digital document software.
+The company supplied its software under license to Original Equipment Manufacturers and software vendors who build products around it.
+Today that software is primarily used in the Digital Front Ends of new generation digital and inkjet production presses and in desktop and mobile productivity software products.
+The company has a large share of the photobook and newspaper markets.
 It is listed on the Euronext stock exchange in Brussels under the symbol GLOG.